Showcase Terms And Conditions

 • THEATER: Acting, Directing

-Any performing art form(s) deemed as an artistic, age appropriate and tasteful form of expression by the applicant.
+Any performing art form(s) deemed as an artistic, age-appropriate, and tasteful form of expression by the applicant.

-VISUAL ARTS EXAMPLES
+VISUAL ARTS EXAMPLES (PRESENTING & PRODUCING)

 • PAINTING: Oil, Acrylic, Watercolor